Perovsky56/VectorAutoRegression-Project/README.md

 The maximum number of lags considered was 50, ensuring that the model captures the temporal dependencies adequately

 During testing, it was deduced that features containing information on total radiation intensity should be discarded, among other reasons:
--frequent empty values in the database,
+- frequent empty values in the database,
--the too little influence on the prediction of other features.
+- the too little influence on the prediction of other features.
 This also effectively affected the cost of the model and the time it took to make predictions.

 Any columns containing time information were also not included in the features selected to make predictions.

 ## Stationarity

-Stationarity (stationarity) refers to the property of a time series that remains constant over time in terms of its statistical properties.
+**Stationarity** refers to the property of a time series that remains constant over time in terms of its statistical properties.
 This is a key condition in time series analysis.

 A stochastic process is stationary if its key statistics (such as mean, variance and autocorrelation) do not change over time.
 So, **no seasonality and no trend are noticeable**.